paolamgarrido/E4_Paradigm/README.md

 ![image](https://github.com/paolamgarrido/E4_Paradigm/assets/111533069/0ce65d15-b8c5-49e4-86d5-c7be08148111)

-Documented tests can be found in the tests.pdf file.
+More documented tests can be found in the tests.pdf file.

 ## Analysis